PromyLOPh/pucket/README.txt

-jpeg            NA              jpeg quality for compression, default is native jpeg default format          png             "jpg" or "ppm" or "png" pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC isaac_seed      random          string to be used in generating random seed.  defaults to time(0) seed            random          integer seed for random numbers, defaults to time+pid.  deprecated. nthreads        auto            number of threads to use (render and animate) verbose         0               if non-zero then print progress meter on stderr
+jpeg            NA              jpeg quality for compression, default is native jpeg default format          png             "jpg" or "ppm" or "png" pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC seed            random          integer seed for random numbers, defaults to time+pid.  deprecated. nthreads        auto            number of threads to use (render and animate) verbose         0               if non-zero then print progress meter on stderr